This page is designed to answer the following questions:

 years as the population of older and working-age people with care needs continues to grow.”
 Two years later, and with no formal response from the government, the care sector must continue to maximise the use of its resources with limited funds.

 At the local level, Clinical Commissioning Groups (CCGs) and local authorities tackle funding deficits by introducing efficiency measures such as reducing the number of services available or bringing in systems to improve productivity.

 Within your own organisation, you will need to analyse your financial records to identify and reduce or eliminate any expenses that are not cost-effective whilst maintaining high-quality services.
 Whilst your staffing budget will probably be your biggest expense, it is important that you try to manage enough staff to carry out the work to the required standards without straining the budget with too many staff.

 Investigating the cost implications of outsourcing services to the community or creating additional income by charging other organisations for services that you provide may help with this.

 Continuity of care

 Continuity of care is defined by the Royal College of General Practitioners as “…the extent to which a person experiences an ongoing relationship with a clinical team or member of a clinical team and the coordinated clinical care that progresses smoothly as the patient moves between different parts of the health service.”

-When you are managing staffing, you should try to achieve a level of continuity of care by ensuring that individuals receiving care have familiarity with their staff to enable the growth of strong relationships.
-It can be difficult for individuals to feel comfortable with their care if they have a new staff member every day, so planning with continuity of care in mind can help to ensure that services remain person-centred and outcome-focussed.
+When you are managing staffing levels, you should try to achieve a level of continuity of care by ensuring that individuals receiving care have familiarity with their staff to enable the growth of strong relationships.
+It can be difficult for individuals to feel comfortable with their care if they have a new staff member every day, so planning with continuity of care in mind can help to ensure that services remain person-centred and outcome-focused.